Abdulah-Fawaz/Benchmarking-Surface-DL/README.md

 To run the code, all file locations must be changed as appropriate.

-# Generating Warps

-100 ico 2 warps are provided in the ico_2_warps folder.
-To generate new icosphere 2 warps, run *generating_warps.py* found in the folder ico_2_warps.

 # Regression Experiments

-For all regression experiments excluding UG-SCNN, please utilise the regression experiments folder.
+For all regression experiments **excluding UG-SCNN**, please utilise the regression experiments folder.
 For these experiments, experimental parameters must be set in the text files found in the *params* folder; instructions on how to do this are in the README-params file found in the folder.
 Some example experiments are provided for simplicity.

 To run a graph model experiment with params in file *experiment_1.txt* from the terminal, input: